 Have you ever tried rambutan or dragonfruit?
+What about jackfruit or sugarcane?
 Now’s your time to give these exotic fruits a try.
-Or if you’re a spice lover, there’s a dozen types of peppers to choose from: Thai chili peppers, Chilaca peppers, Italian Sweet peppers… pick up some key limes or meyer lemons and you’ll see how there a world’s difference from your average grocery store lemon and lime.
+Or if you’re a spice lover, there’s a dozen types of peppers to choose from: Thai chili peppers, Chilaca peppers, Italian Sweet peppers… pick up some key limes or meyer lemons and you’ll see how there is a world’s difference from your average grocery store lemon and lime.
 The possibilities are endless, and there’s always something new to try in the fruits and vegetables section at Buford Highway Farmer’s Market.

 Fresh Bundles of Herbs

 It’s so hard to pay $6 for a few basil leaves that inevitably spoil after a few days after you’ve been to Buford Highway Farmer’s Market.
 At Buford Highway Farmer’s Market, there’s huge bunches of fresh, inviting herbs for a few dollars to really juice up your weekly recipes.
 Throw a sprig of marjoram into a stew, or make a bouquet of dill to store in your fridge and pull a few fresh sprigs from it to add to your meals all week long.

 And similar to their produce section, there’s a few more names you may not recognize aside from your household spices.
 If there’s a challenging international recipe you’ve been wanting to try or a dish you want to recreate from a trip abroad, you’ll likely find the ingredients needed here.

 The seafood section is probably the most show-stopping stop in the supermarket.
 In the back of the market, you’ll find fresh seafood from all over the world: Chilean sea bass, a dozen types of shrimp, crab legs… Place your order here, keep track of your order number, and they’ll holler at you when they’re done preparing and packing up your selection.